 One thing is for sure, if you don’t know what to do with your Amex points, you should keep them in Membership Rewards.
 They won’t expire and you have plenty of time to work out the best way to redeem them.

-American Express are offering 80,000 bonus Membership Rewards points with the American Express Platinum Charge.
-A great card for those who want to earn Membership Rewards points on everyday spend with lots of additional benefits.
+With up to 120,000 Membership Rewards points bonus available on sign up, the American Express Platinum Charge Card is a great card for those who want to earn Membership Rewards points on everyday spend with lots of new and enhanced additional benefits.
 Read the Point Hacks guide for the full rundown.

 - Access to American Express Fine Hotels & Resorts perks & discounts